rinusser/FeedTrough/README.md

 # Requirements

-* Python 3.3+ (tested with 3.5, more to follow)
+* Python 3.5+ (tested with Python 3.5, 3.6 and 3.7)

-More to follow, probably feedparser.
+The "feedparser" module will most likely be required in the future.

 # Installation